Oregon Supreme Court declines for now to review challenge to Trump's eligibility for ballot

 The Oregon voters, represented by the liberal advocacy group Free Speech for People, asked the state high court in early December to direct the secretary of state to disqualify Trump from the primary and general election ballots, arguing he is constitutionally ineligible for the president under the Constitution's so-called insurrection clause.

-Their request to the Oregon Supreme Court came after Secretary of State Lavonne Griffin-Valade, a Democrat, said she did not have the authority under state law to bar Trump from the primary ballot.
-Oregon's primary is scheduled for May 21.
+Their request to the Oregon Supreme Court came after Secretary of State Lavonne Griffin-Valade, appointed by Democratic Gov. Tina Kotek, said she did not have the authority under state law to bar Trump from the primary ballot.
+Oregon's primary is scheduled for May 21, and ballots must be finalized by March 21.

 But the Oregon Supreme Court declined for now to hear the challenge, saying a decision from the Supreme Court regarding the issue of Trump's eligibility "may resolve one or more contentions" that the voters make.
 The court said the voters are not precluded from filing a new petition to resolve any outstanding issues that may follow a decision from the nation's highest court.